smizell/api-changelog/README.md

 ### Extension Object

+The Extension Object is the root object used to define API changes.
+It allows for embedding directly in the document or for external references by way of the `$ref` field.
+If it's external, it should follow all of the rules for `$ref` as defined in the OpenAPI specification.

 - One of
   - (object)
     - `$ref` - external reference to an Extension Object.
 The referenced structure MUST be an Extension Object.